-Please note: If you wish to undertake a bike ride on the Ancient City Wall, we strongly recommend wearing a helmet.
+Please note: If you wish to undertake a bike ride on the Ancient City Wall, we strongly recommend wearing a helmet

-Terracotta Warriors - One of the most significant archaeological discoveries of the 20th century, this unearthed terracotta army is comprised of over 7,000 soldiers, horses and chariots.
-The army was built in life-sized form by thousands of workers and designed by Emperor Qin Shi Huang to defend himself in the afterlife.
+Terracotta Warriors - One of the most significant archaeological discoveries of the 20th century, this subterranean necropolis is comprised of over 7,000 soldiers, horses and chariots.
+The army was built in life-sized form by thousands of workers for the first Emperor of China, Qin Shihuang, who felt he needed military protection in the afterlife.

-Xian Art Ceramics and Lacquer Exhibition Centre - See smaller versions of the enigmatic Terracotta Warriors being created at the captivating Xian Art Ceramics and Lacquer Exhibition Centre; even purchase your own portable soldier.
+Xian art Ceramics and Lacquer workshop - See smaller versions of the enigmatic Terracotta Warriors being created at the captivating Xian Art Ceramics and Lacquer Workshop; even purchase your own portable soldier.